 Section 19 of the Public Finance Management Act [Chapter 22:19] (Act No. 11 of 2009) shall apply, mutatis mutandis, to the appointment of an internal auditor to the Authority in all respects as if the Authority were a department of the Ministry for which the Minister is responsible.

 [section amended by Act 3 of 2016]

 Part IIIA - Expedited procedure for recovery of outstanding taxes

-[Part inserted by Act 3 of 2009]
+[Part IIIA inserted by Act 3 of 2009 and substituted by section 26 of Act 1 of 2019]